 Travel Gear for Gadgets and Electronics

-On our last trip home, Sasha was set on buying a drone.
+A few years ago, Sasha was set on buying a drone.
 He did tons of research online, watched so many videos of different brands, and even went to Best Buy to look at the options.
 Since we’re already traveling with a lot of stuff, he didn’t want to get a huge one that required its own large backpack.

 If you’re just looking for an e-reader without all the bells and whistles, the Kindle Paperwhite is perfect for just that.
 The battery lasts for weeks on a single charge.
 It looks the same as reading a normal book, no glare from the sunlight.
 There is a built-in light for reading in the dark, too.
 The new version has a much higher screen resolution that looks much better than the older models.
 Learn how this model is better.

-This is great for travelers who have a lot of electronics.
+Anker Portable Power Bank is great for travelers who have a lot of electronics.
 It’s super useful as more and more electronics can be charged with a USB cable.
 If you’re out all day taking photos, using GPS, and data the batteries start to run down quickly.
 It’s never any fun to be only halfway through your day with a bunch of dead batteries.
 Having a power bank on hand will ensure your electronics stay charged.
 Get more info here.

 If you only suffer from a dead phone battery and want a lighter load, the Mophie Juice Pack Air is a better choice than the power bank.
 It can fully recharge a phone two times.
 There is also an on/off switch allowing you to choose when you boost your phone.